noydb/oworms-api/README.md

 6. u must be passed as a request parameter to all "secure" endpoints (param `u`)
 7. bna must be passed as a request parameter to all "secure" endpoints (param `bna`)

-**Optionally**
+#### Optional Configurations
-1. onfigure valid properties in `application.properties` to send emails and
+1. Configure valid properties in `application.properties` to send emails
-2. Provide values for `oxford.api.url` `oxford.app.id` & `oxford.app.key` in to access the oxford API
+2. Configure valid properties for `oxford.api.url` `oxford.app.id` & `oxford.app.key` ito access the Oxford Dictionaries API

-**Note: if `mail.disabled=true`, the bna will be printed in the server logs on startup (You can then use it under the profile section on the UI, along with a valid username to authenticate).**
+**Note: if `mail.disabled=true`, emails logic will be skipped.
+Also, the bna will be printed in the server logs on startup (You can then use it under the profile section on the UI, along with a valid username to authenticate).**

 ---

-### Environment Properties
+### Versioning

-Emails are sent whenever a word is created or updated.
-If emails should be sent while working locally then please specify the necessary values in `application.properties`.
-Note that emails can be configured to send but turned on and off using `mail.disabled` in `application.properties` & `application.dev.properties`. `mail.adminEmailAddress` will receive a mail when an endpoint is invoked more than its configured limit
+1. `git flow release start <version-number>`
+2. Bump version in `pom.xml`
+3. Bump version in `Procfile`
+4. `git flow release finish <version-number>`
+5. `git push develop; git push --tags; git co master; git push master`

 ---